MEVBoostAA/mev-boost-aa/README.md

 # MEVBoostAA

-The current paradigm for MEV primarily benefits validators and searchers.
-However, the MEV is caputured from the user and the user accutally pays more than just indicated transaction fee.
-In other word, users have been robbed secretly.
+Only validators and searchers benefit from current MEV ecosystem while the transaction senders where MEV is actually extracted from are excluded.

+In fact, senders need to pay twice for the transaction execution: the transaction fee and the fetched MEV.
+The latter always goes against the intention of the sender and can be consider as a robbery in secret towards sender.

+The project supports senders to capture MEV under the ERC-4337 framework:

+- Senders use special ERC-4337 wallets called `MEVBoostAccount` and send special userOps called `BoostUserOp` which invokes boost methods of `MEVBoostAccount`.
+- Searchers use a special ERC-4337 paymaster called `MEVBoostPaymaster` which refunds maxium MEV to senders by `BoostUserOp` auction and also pays transaction fee for `BoostUserOp`.

+The project mainly has following advantages:

+- Improve the current MEV ecosystem and maximize the sender's interests by trustlessly ensuring the maxium MEV capture by the sender.
+- Considering the existence of MEV, the project promotes the adoption of the ERC-4337 wallet by providing the build-in mev capture features and making transaction cost possibly less expensive than the EOA.

+## Value Redirection

+### Current MEV Ecosystem

-In the user's view:
+- In the view of the sender

-- user -- fee to excute tx --> validator
+  - `sender` --[fee to excute tx]--> `validator`

-However, things happen like that:
+- The fact goes against the intention of the sender

-- user -- fee to excute tx --> validator
+  - `sender` --[fee to excute tx]--> `validator`
-- user -- mev caputured by searcher --> searcher
+  - `sender` --[mev caputured by searcher]--> `searcher`
-- searcher -- share mev with validator --> validator
+  - `searcher` --[share mev with validator]--> `validator`

+### MEV Ecosystem with MEVBoostAA

-MEVBoostAA captures MEV from searchers to wallets based on the framework of ERC-4337 by implementing `MEVBoostWallet` and `MEVBoostPaymaster`.
+MEVBoostAA captures MEV from searchers to senders based on the framework of ERC-4337. so, senders will be protected.

-Now, things become must better:

-- user -- mev caputured by searcher --> searcher
+- `sender` --[mev caputured by searcher]--> `searcher`
-- **searcher (as a paymaster) -- fee to excute tx --> validator**
+- **`searcher` (as a paymaster) --[fee to excute tx] --> `validator`**
-- **searcher -- max mev (through auction) refund to user --> user**
+- **`searcher` --[maxium MEV refund]--> `sender`**
-- searcher -- share mev with validator --> validator
+- `searcher` -- share mev with validator --> `validator`

 ## Work Flow

 ![image info](./graphs/interaction.png)

-The wallet user just need to depoly a 4337 wallet `MEVBoostWallet`, construct a boostUserOp which is a userOp calling method `boostExecute` or `boostExecuteBatch` of sender wallet and brocast it to the 4337 mempool.
+The sender just need to depoly a ERC-4337 wallet `MEVBoostAccount`, construct a `BoostUserOp` (i.e. a userOp calling the `boostExecute` or `boostExecuteBatch` method) and broadcast it to the ERC-4337 mempool.

-The first paramter of method `boostExecute` or `boostExecuteBatch` is `MEVConfig` which including `minAmount` and `selfSponsoredAfter`.
+The first parameter of the method `boostExecute` or `boostExecuteBatch` is `MEVConfig` which including `minAmount`(i.e. minium required mev amount) and `selfSponsoredAfter`(i.e. timestamp after which the `BoostUserOp` is executed without `searcher` and `MEVBoostPaymaster`).

-Searchers who has deposit fund to `MEVBoostPaymaster` will scan all boostUserOps in the 4337 mempool.
+Searchers who have deposited fund to `MEVBoostPaymaster` will grab `BoostUserOps` in the ERC-4337 mempool.

-- If the boostOp is profitable, the searcher will fill `paymasterAndData` to make boostUserOp valid, build a profitable bundle including that boostUserOp and sends it the bundler.
-Finally, if boostUserOp is success, the wallet user will get `minAmount` mev value from searcher and the boostUserOp is sponsored by the searcher.
+- If the `BoostUserOp` is profitable, the searcher will fill `paymasterAndData` to make `BoostUserOp` valid, build a profitable ERC-4337 bundle including that `BoostUserOp` and send it to the bundler.
+Finally, if `BoostUserOp` is success, the sender will get `minAmount` MEV value from searcher and the `BoostUserOp` is sponsored by the searcher.

-- If the boostOp is not profitable, no searcher will fill the boostUserOp.
-Origin boostOp in the 4337 mempool will be valid after timestamp `selfSponsoredAfter`.
-The bundler will regularly bundle that boostUserOp.
+- If the `BoostUserOp` is not profitable, the searcher will not fill `paymasterAndData` of the `BoostUserOp`.
+That `BoostUserOp` in the ERC-4337 mempool will be valid after timestamp `selfSponsoredAfter`.
+The bundler will regularly bundle and execute that `BoostUserOp`.

-Briefly, a boostUserOp is valid when one of the following conditions is met:
+Briefly, a `BoostUserOp` is valid when one of the following conditions is met:

-- Searcher fills the `paymasterAndData`, pays `minAmount` mev value to sender and sponsors that boostUserOp.
+- The searcher fills the `paymasterAndData`, pays `minAmount` MEV value to the sender and sponsors that `BoostUserOp`.
-- The boostUserOp is valid after timestamp `selfSponsoredAfter` and sponsored by the sender.
+- The `BoostUserOp` is valid after timestamp `selfSponsoredAfter` and sponsored by the sender.

 ## Prerequisite